-You Too—It's Time for Progressive Men To Do Better
+You Too—It’s Time for Progressive Men to Do Better

-Last week, I shared publicly my experiences with sexual harassment and assault — experiences that I had only previously disclosed to family members and friends—and found myself part of a movement.
+Last week, I shared publicly my experiences with sexual harassment and assault—experiences that I had only previously disclosed to family members and friends—and found myself part of a movement.

-Our stories revealed what we, as women, have always known: That men in positions of power routinely take advantage of us—and usually without recourse.
+Our stories revealed what we, as women, have always known: that men in positions of power routinely take advantage of us—and usually without recourse.
 Their sexual entitlement is endemic.

-And in response, men—including many men who, like Harvey Weinstein, have publicly championed women’s issues—largely stayed silent.
+And in response, men—including many who, like Harvey Weinstein, have publicly championed women’s issues—largely stayed silent.

 And squirmed.
 And tried desperately to change the subject.
-“Extremely important question: are Cheetos chips?” one man I know took to social media to inquire, as #MeToos flooded our feeds.
+“Extremely important question: Are Cheetos chips?” one man I know took to social media to inquire, as #MeToos flooded our feeds.

 Conservative ideologues—the same men who ignored and dismissed the serial predatory behavior of Roger Ailes, Bill O’Reilly, Donald Trump—came out in full force, mustering all the righteous indignation they could feign.
 We could hardly expect more.